akshay-anand24/CryptoTransactionTracer/README.md

 Fetch Current Ethereum Price: Retrieve the current price of Ethereum from CoinGecko and store it in the database every 10 minutes.
 View Expenses and Current Price: Get the total expenses and the current price of Ethereum for a given address.

+# Installation Procedure:
+1. Clone the repository
+2. Install Dependencies
+3. Setup Environment Variables
+4. Start the server (use nodemon index or npm start)

 # API Endpoints:
 1. ## Fetch Transactions
 Endpoint: GET /api/transactions/:address